zainnadeem/OOP-Cards-Model-ios-0616/README.md

 ### Extra Credit

-1. Add designated initializers to the PlayingCard and BaseballCard classes and refactor your initializations (in didFinishLaunchingWithOptions) to use designated initializers rather than setters.
+1. Add designated initializers to the PlayingCard, BaseballPlayer and BaseballCard classes and refactor your initializations (in didFinishLaunchingWithOptions) to use designated initializers rather than setters.
 2. In the playing card class add 2 private methods,
     - (BOOL)validRank:(NSNumber *)rank
     and